About this listing

 Other Things to Note

 Hot tub is wood-fired and the guest must source wood for heating.
 This is not difficult but requires some planning ahead.
 This is a rustic cedar tub that you heat with a submerged stove.
-To heat for a weekend might require twenty-five pounds worth of firewood, or scavenge from nearby fields.
+To heat for a weekend might require twenty-five pounds worth of firewood and kindling.

 Write something in the guest book.
 Play the piano.
 Try out the dulcimer, probably the easiest serious string instrument to play, but no less beautiful.
 No cleaning fee at this place so please pitch in and leave it as tidy as you find it.
 Pick berries.
 Pick a few apples.
 Harvest some lettuce or carrots.
 Make a little fire and curl up with a book.
 Collect eggs each day for breakfast or lunch but when you do, don't forget to feed the hens!